RobKohr/github-hook-handler/README.md

 # github-hook-handler

-Purpose: keep a production server up to date with a git repo branch.
+Purpose: keep a production server up to date with github repo branches.
 Ideal for react app builds, but really could be used for anything.

 The config has a `cmd` property for each repo which allows you to set whatever deployment commands you want for each individual repo (or even each repo:branch)